Jai Soorya: Plot

 Surya, a cunning con artist, uses his skills for personal gain, manipulated by the highest bidder.
 However, his tricks eventually backfire, leading to the dismissal of both the Assistant Commissioner and the Police Minister, who were his clients.
 Seeking revenge, they enlist the help of Pasupathy, a notorious criminal in Madras.
 Pasupathy is then hired by a Calcutta-based goon to kidnap the collector of Kancheepuram.
 Surya, seeing an opportunity, decides to thwart Pasupathy's plan and rescue the collector.
 In a surprising twist, he discovers that the collector, Jai Anand, is his doppelganger.
 As Surya learns more about Jai's past in Calcutta from his fiancée Priya, he becomes entangled in a web of intrigue and deception.

 Production

 During the film's launch event in February 2004, producers had put up promotional stills featuring actress Sneha, even though she had not yet signed onto the project.
 The team subsequently moved quickly to sign Laila, rectifying their error.
 The filming was held at Kolkata with some of the spots where crucial scenes were shot were the Hooghly bridge, the tram, the Metro, Victoria Mahal and the palace of Maharaja Bharadwaj.
 A fight scene with village backdrop was shot at Pollachi with three cameras and 150 dancers while another fight was shot at Vishakapatnam for which train was hired for a purpose.
 The song featuring Arjun and Laila was shot at Arjun's farm at Porur.
+The filming was also held at Hyderabad and Rajahmundry.